AIR-DISCOVER/INT2/README.md

 ```
 python calculate_collision.py --scenario_path int2_dataset_example/scenario/0/010213250706-010213264206.pickle --hdmap_dir int2_dataset_example/hdmap
 ```
+We rasterize both agents and road elements, where agents are represented as rectangles and the road elements are decomposed into a combination of triangles.
+We use the IOU criteria to detect collisions between agents by computing the overlap between their corresponding rectangles.
+We also detect collisions between agents and road elements by checking if the rectangles overlap with the road element triangles.
+The collision rate equals the number of collisions divided by the total number of agent-agent pairs or agent-boundary pairs, you can find it in the <a href="../utils/collision_utils.py">code<a>.

 ## Benchmark
 We used <a href="https://github.com/Tsinghua-MARS-Lab/M2I">M2I</a> and <a href="https://github.com/sshaoshuai/MTR">MTR</a> as benchmarks for our dataset.